 2. Safari Daypack ( 20-30L day pack )

-In addition to your duffle bag, you’ll need to bring a daypack.
-In your daypack, you should keep all important (sunscreen, sunglasses, snacks, water), personal (money, passport) or small breakable (camera, phone) items.
+In addition to your duffel bag, you’ll need to bring a daypack.
+In your daypack, keep all essential items (sunscreen, sunglasses, snacks, water), personal items (money, passport), and small breakable items (camera, phone).

 If you’re looking to invest in a good quality daypack, something like the Osprey Daylite Plus Daypack would be ideal.